Shaykhouna/alx-low_level_programming/0x0B-malloc_free/README.md

 2. He who is not courageous enough to take risks will accomplish nothing in life 2-str_concat.c -----> concatenates two strings.

+3. If you even dream of beating me you'd better wake up and apologize 3-alloc_grid.c -----> returns a pointer to a 2 dimensional array of integers

+4. It's not bragging if you can back it up 4-free_grid.c ----->  frees a 2 dimensional grid previously created by your alloc_grid function